actively-lazy/Shell-Scripting/README.md

 # Shell-Scripting
-Some shell scripts created while learning how to shell script
+Some shell scripts created while learning to shell script